patriciayoung/SQL-Data-Analysis-Pewlett-Hackard-Employee-Database/README.md

-# sql-challenge

-EmployeeSQL contains 2 SQL files (employee_table.sql) and (employee_query.sql):
-	1. employee_table.sql - file builds builds and creates the tables that hold employees 		related data from imported csv files.
-Relationships are defined between tables and columns 	using primary keys, foreign keys, and composite keys.

-	2. employee_query.sql - Part 2 (engineering) and 3 (analysis) of this assignment.
-Importing 	csv files.
-Query by 8 data analysis questions.

-Background: conduct research on employees working in 80's and 90's at company.
-Only data remaining are 6 CSV files

-Objs: project consists of designing tables that will hold CSV data, import CSVs into a SQL database, and answer questions about data.

-1. Data Modeling
-2. Data Engineering
-3. Data Analysis

-Data Modeling: after inspecting CSV files, create ERC using Quick Database Diagrams.
+SQL Data Analysis: Pewlett Hackard Employee Database

+Overview:
+As a newly onboarded data engineer at Pewlett Hackard, this project undertakes a comprehensive analysis of the company's employee database spanning the 1980s and 1990s.
+Employing data modeling, data engineering, and data analysis techniques, this initiative delves into six CSV files to reconstruct and scrutinize the historical employee database.

+Objective:
+The project aims to achieve three primary objectives:

+Data Modeling: Develop tables to accommodate data from the CSV files, creating an Entity Relationship Diagram (ERD) to visualize table relationships.
-Data Engineering: Create table schema for each of the CSV files with specific data types, primary keys, foreign keys, and constraints.
-(Hint: import data in same order as corresponding tables got created.
-Remember to account for the headers when doing the imports.)
+Data Engineering: Construct a table schema for each CSV file, delineating data types, primary keys, foreign keys, and other constraints.
+Import the CSV files into a SQL database.

-Data Analysis 8 query/analysis questions:

-List the employee number, last name, first name, sex, and salary of each employee.

-List the first name, last name, and hire date for the employees who were hired in 1986.

-List the manager of each department along with their department number, department name, employee number, last name, and first name.

-List the department number for each employee along with that employee’s employee number, last name, first name, and department name.

-List first name, last name, and sex of each employee whose first name is Hercules and whose last name begins with the letter B.

-List each employee in the Sales department, including their employee number, last name, and first name.

-List each employee in the Sales and Development departments, including their employee number, last name, first name, and department name.

-List the frequency counts, in descending order, of all the employee last names (that is, how many employees share each last name).
+Data Analysis: Conduct a comprehensive analysis of the dataset to address specific inquiries regarding employee data.

+Methodology:
+Data Modeling:

+Examined CSV files and utilized QuickDBD to draft an Entity Relationship Diagram (ERD), delineating table relationships.

+Data Engineering:
+Developed table schemas for each of the six CSV files, ensuring data integrity by defining data types, primary keys, foreign keys, and constraints.
+Imported data from CSV files into corresponding SQL tables, preserving the relational structure outlined in the ERD.
+Data Analysis:
+Executed SQL queries to extract employee information such as employee numbers, names, gender, salaries, hire dates, department managers, department numbers, and names.
+Identified employees hired in 1986, employees named Hercules with surnames starting with "B", employees in Sales and Development departments, and computed frequency counts of employee last names.

+Key Findings:
+Successfully reconstructed Pewlett Hackard's employee database from the 1980s and 1990s.
+Uncovered crucial employee data points, including salary details, departmental assignments, and managerial hierarchies.
+Provided insights into hiring patterns, departmental compositions, and prevalence of specific last names among employees.
+Certain analysis queries were intricate, necessitating joins across multiple tables.
+Strategic utilization of SQL functions and meticulous query planning ensured precise and efficient data retrieval.

+Conclusion:
+This project underscores the adaptability of SQL in managing and analyzing extensive datasets.
+Through careful planning and execution, we have furnished Pewlett Hackard with invaluable insights into their historical employee data, empowering informed decision-making grounded in comprehensive data analysis.